How Much Does CRM Cost? Pricing for 18 Best CRM Software

 What’s the Actual Cost of a CRM Solution?

 The actual cost of a CRM solution depends on factors like the number of users, the number of contacts or subscribers, and the level of functionality that is required.
-Some CRM solutions like HubSpot and EngageBay have a free plan to try out the basic features, and the starting cost can be as little as $14.99 per user per month.
+Some CRM solutions like HubSpot and EngageBay have a free plan to try out the basic features, and the starting CRM software cost can be as little as $14.99 per user per month.

 However, the cost for a customized CRM solution with advanced features can go up to $5,000 per user per month, and that’s why it’s important to understand exactly what you’re signing up for.